 Every member of my family sees specialists that are out-of-network.
 We spend a lot of money on medical and sacrifice a lot elsewhere.

 I’m not willing to risk my family’s physical or mental health.
 I’ve seen what happens when people do…So has every therapist, physician, OT, and PT I’ve ever worked with.
 Those stories don’t usually end well.

 We’re in unknown waters when it comes to health care.
 As insurance laws continue to change, we’ll have to figure out our own health care and pay for it.

 Using out of network benefits will still result in a diagnosis on your record, but you’ll have so much more control over what else is there.
 You can protect your privacy.
 You’ll regret it later if you don’t.

 Whenever possible, go with the provider that’s the best fit for your personality and needs.

 This is especially important in therapy where treatment by someone who isn’t a specialist and/or a good fit for your personality could make you worse and prolong your suffering.

-If how you think is one of the biggest predictors of how long you live, is it worth the investment?
+If how you think is one of the biggest predictors of how long you live, isn’t it worth the investment?